laboon/ebook/text/30_defects.md

 DESCRIPTION:

-When attempting to log in to the system with all user and administrator acconts, the same error message is given: "Login failed, perhaps you mistyped your password?"
+When attempting to log in to the system with all user and administrator accounts, the same error message is given: "Login failed, perhaps you mistyped your password?"

 REPRODUCTION STEPS: